- Book Reading: “The Evolution of Chess Ideas” by Dan Elman – Jan. 26th, 2pm, SJJHM

 The First Wave of Immigration

 The first Jewish resident of Saint John was David Gabel, who arrived with his wife and children in 1783 with the Loyalists arriving after the American Revolution.
 He established a butcher shop and bakery on Kings Square.
-When he died in 1816 he was buried in the Old Burying Group across the street from his home.
+When he died in 1816 he was buried in the Loyalist Burial Ground across the street from his home.